L-aminoadipate-semialdehyde dehydrogenase

-The 4 substrates of this enzyme are L-2-aminoadipate 6-semialdehyde, NAD^{+}, NADP^{+}, and H_{2}O, whereas its 4 products are L-2-aminoadipate, NADH, NADPH, and H^{+}.
+The three substrates of this enzyme are L-2-aminoadipate 6-semialdehyde (L-allysine), oxidised nicotinamide adenine dinucleotide (NAD^{+}), and water.
+Its products are (S)-α-aminoadipic acid, reduced NADH, and a proton.
+This enzyme can also use nicotinamide adenine dinucleotide phosphate as its cofactor.

-This enzyme participates in lysine biosynthesis and biodegradation.
+The enzyme participates in lysine biosynthesis and biodegradation.

 Nomenclature

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is L-2-aminoadipate-6-semialdehyde:NAD(P)+ 6-oxidoreductase.
 Other names in common use include: